lizmeister321/filmclub/README.md

 # filmclub
 The home of all things #FilmClub.
-Want to join in on the fun?
+Want to join the fun?
 [Sign up here](http://tinyletter.com/lizzie_ellis)

 ## THIS MONTH'S MOVIE:
 [The Umbrellas of Cherbourg](https://www.criterion.com/films/27933-the-umbrellas-of-cherbourg?q=autocomplete)